azcpavel/ArduinoJson/doc/memory.md

 ### Introducing `StaticJsonBuffer`

-Arduino JSON uses a preallocated memory pool to store the object tree, this is done by the `StaticJsonBuffer` class.
+ArduinoJson uses a preallocated memory pool to store the object tree, this is done by the `StaticJsonBuffer` class.

 Before using any function of the library you need to create a `StaticJsonBuffer`.
 Then you can use this instance to create arrays and objects, or parse a JSON string.